 3. Master the Two-Letter Words

 Do you play against someone who uses two-letter words?
-They probably use these as hooks which help them connect to another word.
+They probably use these as hooks that help them connect to another word.
 Mastering these words will open up many possibilities as they allow you to form words on your tray, not just on the board.

 4. Make Compound Words

 Do you remember what a compound word is?
 These are words such as foreground, tabletop, and doorway—two words which are combined together to make one.
 Keep your eyes open for potential compound words on the board.
 When someone plays a word, do a quick mental vocabulary run-through and see if there are any words you could add to the beginning or the end of that word to make another word.
 This is one reason why shuffling your letters on your tray is a good idea.